TaleirOfDeynai/nai-context-userscript/README.md

 **Install at your own discretion; disable or uninstall it if causes issues.**

-Grab the latest release; it comes in two variants:
-- One configured to use the familiar sub-contexts.
-- One configured to use the alternative [context-groups](#Context-Groups).

-*If you want a fully vanilla-compatible experience, go with the sub-context variant.
-This context-group thing should still work with all current lorebooks, but it will have an effect on entry prioritization that may be counter to your intentions.
-It is meant to help allow weighted-random selection to pick the most relevant entries but that is not yet implemented, so use it only if you'd like to experiment with it.*

-Use a Greasemonkey compatible user-script extension like [Tampermonkey](https://www.tampermonkey.net/) to install it.
+Grab the latest version from the [releases page](https://github.com/TaleirOfDeynai/nai-context-userscript/releases) and use a Greasemonkey compatible user-script extension like [Tampermonkey](https://www.tampermonkey.net/) to install it.

 Note that the user-script is currently targeting modern browsers with pretty up-to-date JavaScript feature sets.
 It should work with recent versions of the major browsers, but I'm not certain about other browsers, especially mobile ones.